 Monsters Inc Laugh Floor (Tomorrowland) – A zany comedy show.
 Your toddler might not get the extremely corny jokes (apparently monsters and dads have the same sense of humor), but this is a fun, family friendly time.

-Country Bear Jamboree (Frontierland) – Animatronic animals singing songs in a jamboree.
+Country Bear Jamboree (Frontierland) – This classic Disney World show features animatronic critters singing songs in a jamboree.
 It’s a rootin, tootin good time.

 For Taller Toddlers – Rides with Height Requirements